iivanoo/covid-apps-observer/data/data_dk/reports/resources/com.netcompany.smittestop_exposure_notification___2.3.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.netcompany.smittestop_exposure_notification 1 reviews"/>
 </p>

+> Looks like the app is back to not checking for exposures, even if I open it manually.
+It suddenly struck me that I hadn't see the "checking for exposure" notification in a while, and lo and behold, there's 0 checks registered by my phone the last 30 days.
+Furthermore, the app has used 6mb of data since January (seems too little), and 0mb in all of April.
+I'm going back to my original rating: absolutely atrocious that THIS has been released to the population, as it's completely useless.<br> :date: __2021-04-17 06:52:29__

+> Only using Blue tooth right...
+Oh wait we need to use your GPS.. for what exchanging local messages over BT right as if..<br> :date: __2021-04-13 10:55:27__

 > Blev nødt til at afinstallere, da den seneste opdatering stopper igen og igen og strømforbruget er helt ekstremt, så højt at telefon advarer om forbruget.<br> :date: __2021-03-20 10:45:27__

 > Dårlig app.
 Dur ganske enkelt ikke.
 Stopper jævnligt uden grund, bruger urimeligt CPU og dermed batteri...
 Og værst: har ikke én eneste gang fundet nærsmittet, selvom jeg flere gange har været i nærheden af en smittet.
 Hermed afinstalleret.
 Håber ikke staten har betalt for det ulødige produkt.<br> :date: __2021-03-19 19:41:31__